Bluetongue: latest information in Wales

-Following confirmation of cases of Bluetongue virus in England, the Chief Veterinary Officer for Wales is urging farmers to be alert to signs of the virus.
+Following confirmation of cases of Bluetongue virus in England, and now positive cases in North Wales, the Chief Veterinary Officer for Wales is urging farmers to be alert to signs of the virus.

 Signs and symptoms